Antonio Calderón

-Antonio Calderón Burgos (born 2 June 1967) is a Spanish football coach and a former attacking midfielder.
-He is an assistant manager of the Belgian Challenger Pro League club Deinze.
+Antonio Calderón Burgos (born 2 June 1967) is a Spanish former footballer who played as an attacking midfielder, currently manager of Tercera Federación club Juventud de Torremolinos CF.

-Over eight seasons, he amassed La Liga totals of 215 games and 18 goals, for Cádiz, Mallorca and Rayo Vallecano.
-He also played more than 200 matches in Segunda División, in a professional career which lasted 18 years and ended in Scotland.
+Over eight seasons, he amassed La Liga totals of 213 games and 18 goals, for Cádiz, Mallorca and Rayo Vallecano.
+He also played 201 matches in the Segunda División, in a professional career that lasted 18 years and ended in Scotland.

 Calderón started a managerial career in the 2000s, working in both countries and with several teams.

 Playing career

 Born in Cádiz, Andalusia, Calderón made his senior and La Liga debut with hometown's Cádiz CF, in the 1986–87 season.
 In 1989, he signed with RCD Mallorca also in the top division, spending two years there.

 Calderón then joined Madrid's Rayo Vallecano, helping the team promote from the Segunda División in his debut campaign with a career-best nine goals in 36 games; during his spell with the club, he would experience one relegation and another promotion.
 He finished his career in Spain with UE Lleida of the second division, eventually amassing totals of 416 matches and 49 goals across the two major tiers of Spanish football.

 Aged 33, Calderón moved abroad, playing half a season with Airdrieonians and one and a half with Kilmarnock, his debut for the latter being a start against Dunfermline Athletic (2–1 home win) and his first and only goal occurring in a 3–1 away loss to Rangers.
 In 2002 he stayed in Scotland, retiring at Raith Rovers where he acted as player-coach.